schoblaska/mylogpt/README.md

   * [ ] Add labels for tweets with images
   * [ ] Replace image URL in completion with `[img: dall-e prompt that would generate something approximating this image]`
   * [ ] Before sending tweet to Slack, check for `[img: ]` block; if found, send prompt to DALL-E and use generated image to replace block

+### Embeddings
+This didn't quite work like I hoped.
+I think I need to combine the earlier approach of "user prompt / assistant tweet" example messages, but using a set of tweets selected by vector similarity to prompt.

+That means that I'm back to needing labeled data, so I need to get ChatGPT to generate labels for me.
+Take prompts that people have used in Kenna Slack, pick some example tweets from the dataset and give them similar labels, then let ChatGPT generate the remainder.
+Generate 100 or so labels at a time and check them for quality.
+For each prompt for a new label, select a set of n random labeled tweets from the dataset so that I'm not biasing ChatGPT with the same examples over and over again.